-It can be tempting to come up with a quick fix, but ask questions before jumping in with solutions.
+It can be tempting to come up with a quick fix for upset customers, but ask questions before jumping in with solutions.

 Pro-tip: Gather every fact you can to ensure you understand the customer’s complaint and can present the right solution.

-I like to use a few different methods to achieve this.
+I like to use a few different methods to achieve this solution for unhappy customers.

 First, don’t make a move without reviewing their history in your CRM.

-Look at the status of the account.
+Look at the status of the account, as you try to improve a customer’s experience.
 Who spoke with them last?
 What product or service are they using?
 Are there any notes on the account regarding their complaints?
-You may be able to identify the issues immediately with data from your CRM.
+You may be able to identify the issues and customer complaints immediately with data from your CRM.

 For example, here's how a customer record would look in Copper:

 Few things are more irritating for customers than having to repeat themselves or answer basic questions they’ve already provided info about.
-Your CRM is an excellent way to do some background research and be prepared.
+Your CRM is an excellent way to do some background research and be prepared to help upset customers.

-My other favorite way to identify the issue is to use the “5 Whys” approach.
+My other favorite way to identify the customer experience issue is to use the “5 Whys” approach.